siemah/cf-analytics/ui-api/README.md

 # Road Map

 - [x] Get global stats such as number of visitors, top country, browser and os
-- [ ] List users location by country and state
+- [x] List users location by country and state
-- [ ] Used browsers and OS
+- [x] Used browsers, OS and networks
 - [ ] Most visited urls
 - [ ] Traffic sources or where website traffics come from